AndyPWarren/slot-car-server/README.md

 ## Build
 First clone the project to your machine via the usual git commands

-Then build a binary for the raspberry simply run:
+Build a binary for the raspberry simply run:
 ```
 make linuxarm
 ```
-Then deploy it to the Pi using SSH:
+Deploying SCP's the binary to the raspberrypi.
+By default it uses the `id_rsa` key and the current `$USER` environment variable.
+These can be overridden by exporting `PI_USER` and `PI_SSH_KEY` respectively.
+Then run:
 ```
 make deploy
 ```

-ssh into the raspberry pi.
-The binary will have been placed in the home directory.
+SSH into the raspberry pi.
+The binary will have been placed in the users home directory.

 Start the server, passing in arguments to configure the Led pins.
 Pin configuration is in the format `<color>=<bcm-pin-no>` with a space separating the pins, for example:
 ```